webmastersmith/WGU_Cloud_Computing/D334_Cryptography/Cryptography.md

 ## Section 10 Blockchain and Crypto-Currency

-One of the most popular crypto-currencies is Bitcoin (BTC).
-A key focus is for the crypto-currency to protect against someone spending money that they do not have, so Bitcoin uses Blockchain.
+- **Bitcoin (BTC)**: most popular crypto-currency.
+A key focus is for the crypto-currency to protect against someone spending money that they do not have, so Bitcoin uses Blockchain.;
-➢ Blockchain is a publicly available ledger of transactions that allows the Bitcoin network to know the number of bitcoins that a given user has in their account.
-Can be public or private.
+- **Blockchain**: a publicly available ledger of transactions that allows the Bitcoin network to know the number of bitcoins that a given user has in their account.
+Can be public or private.;
-➢ A blockchain mining process where a new block of transactions is added to the blockchain and transactions within the block are considered to be processed occurs every 10 minutes or so.
+- **blockchain mining**: process where a new block of transactions is added to the blockchain and transactions within the block are considered to be processed occurs every 10 minutes or so.;
-➢ Conventional currencies usually have a central bank that creates money and then controls its supply.
-The Bitcoin currency is instead created when users mine for it, using their computers to perform complex calculations through special software.
+- **Conventional currencies vs Crypto currency**: conventional currency usually have a central bank that creates money and then controls its supply.
+The Bitcoin currency is instead created when users mine for it, using their computers to perform complex calculations through special software.;
+- **Bitcoin transaction steps**:
-➢ Bitcoin transactions will be captured by miners who will compile a list of the latest transactions.
-If valid, the transaction is then recorded within a mining process, where mining nodes gather new transactions and compute a hash of the new block, and which should also contain the hash of the previous block, and then build a transaction log.
-Once complete, this becomes part of the official Blockchain in the network, and the miners reach a consensus on the current Blockchain.
-Miners receive rewards for successful mining efforts.
+  1. will be captured by miners who will compile a list of the latest transactions.
+  2. If valid, the transaction is then recorded within a mining process, where mining nodes gather new transactions and compute a hash of the new block, and which should also contain the hash of the previous block, and then build a transaction log.
+  3. Once complete, this becomes part of the official Blockchain in the network, and the miners reach a consensus on the current Blockchain.
+  4. Miners receive rewards for successful mining efforts.;
+- **crypto currency Ethereum**:
-➢ The crypto currency Ethereum was built on the Bitcoin/Blockchain concept but included the concept of smart contracts.
+  - was built on the Bitcoin/Blockchain concept but included the concept of smart contracts.
-➢ Within Ethereum applications we define the concept of gas.
-This is basically the unit that is used to measure the amount of work that is required to perform a single Keccak-256 hash.
+  - Along with creating a new currency (Ether), the main contribution of Ethereum is to create the concept of **peer-to-peer smart contracts** which enables users to create their own contracts, and which will be strictly abided to.;
-➢ Smart contracts are programs stored on a blockchain that run when predetermined conditions are met; they typically are used to automate the execution of an agreement so that all participants can be immediately certain of the outcome, without an intermediary's involvement or time loss.
+- **Smart contracts**: are programs stored on a blockchain that run when predetermined conditions are met; they typically are used to automate the execution of an agreement so that all participants can be immediately certain of the outcome, without an intermediary's involvement or time loss.;
-➢ Along with creating a new currency (Ether), the main contribution of Ethereum is to create the concept of peer-to-peer smart contracts which enables users to create their own contracts, and which will be strictly abided to.
+- **Ethereum gas**: This is basically the unit that is used to measure the amount of work that is required to perform a single **Keccak-256 hash**.;
-➢ Although Bitcoin, Ethereum, and Hyperledger all use blockchain, Ethereum, and Hyperledger are considered “common” options for implementing blockchain for this course.
-Hyperledger and Ethereum offer the smart contracts feature..
+- Although Bitcoin, Ethereum, and Hyperledger all use blockchain: **Ethereum, and Hyperledger are considered "common" options for implementing blockchain** for this course.
+Hyperledger and Ethereum offer the smart contracts feature.;